-There is so much to love about the little, remote town of Steamboat Springs, sitting comfortably in the Yampa Valley at the foot of Mount Werner, three or so hours northwest of Denver in northern Colorado.
+There is so much to love here.
+This little, remote town sits comfortably in the Yampa Valley at the foot of Mount Werner, three or so hours northwest of Denver.
 (Scroll down for the slideshow.)

 The gold rush of the 1860s opened up this part of the country, paving the way for ranchers and settlers.
 And ever since Norwegian Carl Howelsen came to town circa 1910 and awoke an interest in ski jumping and recreational skiing, Steamboat Springs has been a thriving community that eats, sleeps and breathes skiing.
 More than 70 people from the region have competed in the Olympics in the past century.

+Hop on a horse.
 Ranching (and skiing) has been in the Heid family for generations.
-Triangle 3 Ranch, just 15 minutes or so outside of town, is where Ray Heid and his son Perk will guide you through snowy canyon trails on horseback—likely with a couple of dogs in tow.
-If you’ve never been on a horse before, don’t worry: These are the most easy-going horses around.
+Triangle 3 Ranch, just 15 minutes or so outside of town, is where you can trail ride through snowy canyon trails on horseback—likely with a couple of dogs in tow.

+Hit the shops.
 The wall of cowboy boots at F.M.
-Light & Sons will be more than your eyes can take in.
+Light & Sons on Lincoln Avenue will be more than your eyes can take in.
 Just try not to paw over all this fine-crafted footwear, hats and belts.
-The shop opened for business in 1905 and is still in the same family. • Across the street, poke your head into Cowboys and Indians and get lost among the locally made jewellery, antiques and crafts. • Romicks Into the West (romicksintothewest.com) has a little bit of everything—home furnishings, furniture, clothing and gifts.
+The shop opened for business in 1905 and is still in the same family.
+Across the street, poke your head into Cowboys and Indians and get lost among the locally made jewellery, antiques and crafts.